A bill to provide an increased allocation of funding under certain programs for assistance in persistent poverty counties, and for other purposes.

 Length: 6 pages

-This bill was introduced on October 2, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on October 2, 2018, in a previous session of Congress, but it did not receive a vote.

 Oct 2, 2018